 - Contextual Learning Skills

-These are all skills emphasized in the American Association of School Librarians’ Standards for the 21st-Century Learner.
+These are all skills emphasized in the American Association of School Librarians’ AASL Standards Framework for Learners.
 Students can develop these skills when their school librarians and classroom teachers work together.
 The quote below is from the book Empowering Learners: Guidelines for School Library Programs.

 “By learning to formulate appropriate research questions, organize the search for data, analyze and evaluate the data found, and communicate the results, students develop the skills, dispositions, responsibilities, and self-assessment strategies needed to become independent, lifelong learners.”